eideasy/e-seal-digital-signature-service/README.md

 When you initiate adding e-Seal to the document then eID Easy will make request to this service to get the PKCS #1 signature that will be added to the ASIC-E container or to the PDF as PAdES signature

+Recommended HSM is YubiKey FIPS since it has arm64 compatible PKCS #11 libraries.

 ### To run this service you need to

 - get hmac_key from eID Easy